Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method: Power spectrum analysis for Planck PR3 Data

 and the vectors $\mathbf{C}^{\rm obs}$ and $\mathbf{C}^{\rm pred}$ collect all $C^{yy}_\ell$ values for the measured {\it Planck} data and the predicted band powers based on our model, respectively.
 The matrix $\mathbf{M}$ represents the covariance matrix of the ABS-recovered $C^{yy}_\ell$ values, estimated from the {\it Planck} simulations.
 This matrix remains fixed throughout the MCMC run.

-As discussed in~\cite{2018MNRAS.477.4957B}, the trispectrum may dominate over Gaussian term from instrumental noise at low multipoles, but this is not included in the {\it Planck} tSZ analysis.
-To simplify the analysis and enable direct comparison with the {\it Planck} results, we neglect the trispectrum contribution in the covariance.
-This approximation leads to an underestimation of the error bars for $\ell\lesssim 100$.
-When evaluating the likelihood, we also consider only the diagonal elements of $\mathbf{M}$, as the off-diagonal terms are negligible.
-This is due to the use of wide bin widths and the fact that the mode coupling from the masked sky has been largely corrected by \texttt{NaMaster}.
-Specifically, we have $M_{\ell\ell'}= \sigma^2_\ell \delta_{\ell\ell'}$, where $\sigma_\ell$ represents the measured errors derived from the methods used to recover the power spectrum.
+As discussed in~\cite{2018MNRAS.477.4957B}, the trispectrum can dominate over the Gaussian term from instrumental noise at low multipoles.
+However, this contribution is not included in the {\it Planck} tSZ analysis.
+Neglecting the trispectrum in the covariance matrix leads to an underestimation of the error bars, particularly for $\ell \lesssim 100$.
+To assess its impact, we exhaustively consider three cases for the tSZ amplitude fitting:

+1) the \textbf{ trispectrum-excluded } case, consistent with the {\it Planck} analysis, where the trispectrum contribution to the covariance is ignored;